Corey Seager Player Props: Rangers vs. Orioles

-Corey Seager -- 2-for-4 in his most recent game -- will be in action for the Texas Rangers versus the Baltimore Orioles, with Kyle Bradish on the mound, on April 3 at 8:05 PM ET.
+After going 0-for-4 in his most recent game, Corey Seager and the Texas Rangers take on the Baltimore Orioles (who will start Kyle Gibson) at 8:05 PM ET on Tuesday.

-He had two hits (going 2-for-4) in his last game against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Corey Seager Game Info & Props vs. the Orioles